textX/textX/docs/howto.md

    [tests/functional/examples/test_free_text_with_references.py](https://github.com/igordejanovic/textX/blob/master/tests/functional/examples/test_free_text_with_references.py),

-## Referncing a json database from within a textx model
+## Referncing a JSON database from within a textX model

-Here, we link a textx model with a non textx database (could be any database or data structure available in python).
+Here, we link a textX model with a non textX database (could be any database or data structure available in python).
 If you have, e.g., a DOORS binding, you could also reference such information sources.